Oyster Bay: Oyster Bay Harbor

 Except, all that area within 500 yards of the Oyster Bay sewage outfall located offshore, northeasterly of the northern terminus of Florence Avenue, as marked by stakes topped with black and white checkered flags; and,

-Except, all that area located westerly of a line extending due north from the landward end of the rock jetty located immediately north of the Town of Oyster Bay boat ramps in Theodore Roosevelt Memorial Park; and,
+Except, all that area located westerly of a line extending northerly from the landward end of the rock jetty, located immediately north of the Town of Oyster Bay boat ramps in Theodore Roosevelt Memorial Park, to the highest point of the gazebo, with orange tile roof, located near the southwesternmost point of Brickyard Point; and,

 Except, all that area located within the Town Marina at Theodore Roosevelt Memorial Park; and,